BrandonKheang/GameOfSticks/README.md

 The game starts with 10 sticks(may be changed by the user) and two players take turns selecting a certain amount of sticks(1-3).
 When a user is forced to pick up the last stick, they lose.

 ## Installation
-Simply clone the repository and run the program.
+Simply clone the repository and run the Game.java file.
 ```
 git clone https://github.com/BrandonKheang/GameOfSticks.git
 ```